vincenthuang75025/AES-variants/README.md

-# Implementation with CUDA.jl
+# Parallel AES Implementation in Julia

-Just temporarily putting the code here.
-Need to clean up the project structure later.